What Are Opioids

 What makes opioids different from other pain medications?

-Opioids attach to specific receptors in your brain and spinal cord, blocking pain but also triggering dopamine release that reinforces repeated use.
-Over-the-counter pain relievers work on inflammation without affecting brain reward pathways.
+Opioids attach to specific receptors in your brain and spinal cord blocking pain but also triggering dopamine release that reinforces repeated use.
+Over-the-counter pain relievers work on inflammation without providing the pleasurable dopamine “high”.

 How quickly can dependence develop?